-You'll improve marketing ROI by allocating resources more efficiently and making data-driven decisions based on customer behaviour and feedback.
+You will improve marketing ROI by allocating resources more efficiently and making data-driven decisions based on customer behaviour and feedback.

-Stand out from the competition by delivering a seamless and consistent customer experience across all digital touch points.
+You will stand out from the competition by delivering a seamless and consistent customer experience across all digital touch points.